In the news:

 ABOUT THE ARTISTS

-Kat Frick Miller (http://katfrickmiller.com) is a visual artist and book illustrator living in Nova Scotia.
+Kat Frick Miller (http://katfrickmiller.com) is an artist and book illustrator living in Nova Scotia.
 Miller received her Bachelor of Arts from NSCAD University in 2009.
 Kat is known for her playful work exploring east coast heritage and culture.
 Her vibrant colours and whimsical exploration of the Maritimes lend a distinctive personality to her work.
 In 2018 Miller illustrated If I Had an Old House on the East Coast, a celebration of the East Coast lifestyle and cultural heritage, by Wanda Baxter and published by Nimbus Publishing.
 Miller works in traditional mediums including watercolour, ink and gouache.

 ABOUT CANADA COUNCIL FOR THE ARTS